-- When the engine is cool, remove pressure cap and add coolant if required. - 8.
-Install pressure cap. - After the next ride following this procedure, check coolant level.
+- When the engine is cool, remove pressure cap and add coolant if required. - 7.
+Install pressure cap.

+8. After the next ride following this procedure, check coolant level.
 Add coolant as required.
-Refer to ENGINE COOLANT LEVEL VERIFICATION.
+Refer to ENGINE COOLANT LEVEL VERIFICATION in this section.

-Muffler Spark Arrester
+Muffler and Spark Arrester